RAZOR WIRE - Serbia

 Making Mantu.

 A small flat in a 15 storey building in the suburbs of Kuala Lumpur, Malaysia, has become home to Zhara, Malika and Hussain, three young siblings from Afghanistan.
 They are Hazaras and they had to flee their home country, where Hazara people are still facing ethnic and religious discrimination and persecution.In Kuala Lumpur, Hussain provides for his sisters by working in a bakery.
 He is the eldest.
 “You never know how strong you are, until being strong is the only choice you have.”
-These are his words on a social media profile, showing his resilience.
+These are his words on a social media profile.
 Malika, the youngest, is really good with languages and often acts as an interpreter from Farsi to English for the others.
 She teaches English in kindergarten, in the local community centre for Afghan refugees, to kids aged four to five.
 ‘They are cute, but also a bit naughty’, she says laughing.
-Malika has the most hilarious and sweet laugh.
+She has the most hilarious and sweet laugh.
 Zhara is a beautiful young woman, with a more composed personality than her sister.
 She cooks delicious Afghan dishes that remind her of home, as she is not very fond of the local cuisine.
 Zhara dreams of one day becoming a doctor.

-Malaysia however didn't sign the 1951 Refugee Convention and it doesn't recognise the refugee status.
+Malaysia didn't sign the 1951 Refugee Convention and it doesn't recognise the refugee status.
 Yet there are 160 thousand registered refugees in the country, and many more unregistered.
 They are mostly Rohingya refugees who escaped from Myanmar, but other nationalities are present too - Syrians, Yemenis and Afghans amongst them.They aren’t allowed to work and cannot attend state schools, while the cost of private ones is too high for most of them to afford.
 They can only rely on UNHCR-issued ID cards.
 Under Malaysian law they are liable to arrest or deportation, but showing this card provides some protection.
 Since they aren’t allowed to work legally they have no choice but working off the books, with very low wages and no protection.
 What is worse, if the police find them working, they can be arrested or sometimes have to bribe them in exchange for turning a blind eye.
 It's a limbo similar to many asylum seekers awaiting a decision in Europe, the difference being, for them it will last until Malaysia changes its policy relating to refugees.
 The chance of relocation to a third country that could provide asylum is slim and the process can take years.
 The USA being the main country of resettlement from Malaysia, the chances have recently become even slimmer due the policies implemented by the Trump administration.This is Zhara, Malika, Hussain and many others’ everyday reality.
-Trapped between a painful past and a bleak future, far from home, they are relying on their incredible resilience.Names have been changed.
+Trapped between a painful past and a bleak future, far from home, they can only rely on their resilience.Names have been changed.

 STOLEN MOMENTS